🎁 PET BIZ FRIENDS! Save $100+ on My Most Popular Offers → LAST CALL!

 Not only can I eliminate help from her diet now, but I’ll also save about $70 per month when I stop buying CBD oil.
 At $148 for the test, that means this intolerance test easily pays for itself in 2 months!

-Create an Elimination Diet Based On Your Dog’s Test Results
+Action Steps: Create an Elimination Diet Based On Your Dog’s Test Results

 Once you get your test results and see what foods or environmental elements your dog ranks for a Level 3, 2 and 1, you can start to come up with an elimination diet or a plan to remove some elements from your dog’s environment.

-To address food allergies, or in this case food intolerances, you want to come up with an elimination diet.
+To address food allergies, or in this case, food intolerances, you want to come up with an elimination diet.
 Tazz can help you make a plan for that!
 For Lucy, we switched over to chicken-based food – eliminating beef, pork and rabbit because she’s a level 3 for some form of all of those.

 I choose to keep Lucy on half kibble and half raw food mixed in.
 For the kibble, now I buy a limited ingredient diet kibble so there are fewer ingredients that might come up as Level 2 or 3 for her intolerances.